-- The proposed FY 2010 budget shows a significant drop in local funding for affordable housing; largely from a continued decline in the Housing Production Trust Fund from falling deed tax collections.
-Total FY 2010 local and gross resources which include federal funding for affordable housing are at their lowest since FY 2007. - At the same time federal stimulus money will help address some of the worsening affordable housing needs temporarily.
-However, beyond FY 2010, DC is likely to see a large drop in affordable housing funding unless DC can provide a local boost in funding going forward.
+- The proposed FY 2010 budget shows a significant drop in local funding for affordable housing; largely from a continued decline in funding for the Housing Production Trust Fund due to falling deed tax collections.
+Total FY 2010 local and gross resources - which include federal funding - for affordable housing are at their lowest since FY 2007. - At the same time federal stimulus money to the DC Housing Authority and the Department of Housing and Community Development will help address some of the worsening affordable housing needs from the economic downturn. - Without the majority of the stimulus funding in FY 2011 and beyond, the District is likely to see a large drop in affordable housing funding unless the District can provide a local boost in funding going forward.